-Every device (phone, notebook, desktop computer) that views your site has a different set of capabilities.
+Every device that views a site has a different set of capabilities.
 Progressive Enhancement means that I add the layers above piece by piece, adding only the features the device says it supports.
 This results in a lean site, that each device might experience differently: the experience is tailored to the capabilities of the device.

 Responsive Web Design

 Responsive Web Design is about embracing the flexibility of the web as a medium.
-The structure of your site, the content, and the blocks that that contain the content, should be fluid and flexible so that they can respond to the device viewing them.
-An important part of this is CSS3 media queries.
-These little bits of code allow the application of different presentational effects (most noticably layout), depending on factors such as screen size.
+The structure of a site, the content, and the blocks that contain the content, should be fluid and flexible so that they can respond to the device viewing them.
+This means using CSS3 media queries or flexbox to emulate container queries.

-Rather than spending time trying to make your site look identical across every device, we can focus on the business objectives of the site and on sending the most appropriate version of the site to each device.
-Your site might look quite different on the small screen of a smartphone and the large, widescreen, monitor of a desktop computer, but it will look great on both.
+Rather than spending time trying to make a site look identical across every device, we can focus on the business objectives.
+Then we send the most appropriate modules of the site to each device.
+A site might look and behave quite differently on the small screen of a smartphone and the large, widescreen, monitor of a desktop computer, but it will look and feel great on both.

 Mobile First / Content First

 Mobile First is a Progressive Enhancement version of Responsive Web Design, with a strong focus on screen sizes.
 I build the small screen version of your site first.
-Then, extra rules (and features) are added for progressively larger sceen sizes.
+Then, we add extra rules (and features) for progressively larger screen sizes.

 Content First is about focusing on the content as the most powerful part of your site.
 This means providing relevant, interesting, and well-written content.
 It also means keeping an eye on your content, and having a plan for updating on a regular basis if necessary.